microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 ![ChooseSize](img/ChooseSize.jpg)

 2. In the list of available VM types, select **DS4_V2 Standard**.
 Notice the wide range of VM choices available.
-Azure provides a range of choices according to the needs of your workload - for example, some applications might need the high memory allocation (G-series) while others are equipped with GPUs (N-series) that maximize the performance of deep-learning experiments (like image classification).
-Some are cost-effective for early experiementation (A-series, Dv2 series).
+Azure provides these according to the growing needs of your workload or application - for example, you might need the high memory allocation (G-series) or additional GPUs (N-series) that maximize the performance of deep-learning experiments (like image classification).
+Some VMs are most cost-effective for early experiementation (A-series, Dv2 series).
 But a D-series is a good starting point for this lab.
 You can learn more [here](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/09/12/choosing-the-most-appropiate-azure-virtual-machine-specification/).

 ![ChooseSize2](img/ChooseSize2.jpg)